dokkev/dokkev/README.md

 - 🎓  I’m an PhD Student at University of Texas at Austin

-- 🔭  I research visuohaptic perception for robots
+- 🔭  I research manioulation for robots

 - 📫   Contact me at dongho@utexas.edu